Keyboard shortcuts

 Dependency Injection

-An alternative approach when using the options pattern is to bind an entire configuration or section of it through a dependency injection (DI) service container.
+An alternative approach when using the options pattern is to bind an entire configuration or section of it through dependency injection (DI).
 Dependency injection extensions are provided by the more-di crate.

 In the following code, PositionOptions is added to the service container with apply_config and bound to loaded configuration: